-In part due to the impact of COVID-19 on the global economy, increasing inflationary pressures are being experienced worldwide.
+In part due to the impact of COVID-19 on the global economy and governmental responses thereto, increasing inflationary pressures are being experienced worldwide.
 These price increases have, and are expected to continue to have, a negative impact on our labor and food costs, as well as consumable costs such as fuel.
-The Company is managing inflation risk with negotiated service scope changes and contractual protections.
+We are managing inflation risk with negotiated service scope changes and contractual protections.

 Global oil prices dropped to historically low levels in March and April 2020 due to severely reduced global oil demand, high global crude inventory levels, uncertainty around timing and slope of worldwide economic recovery after COVID-19 related economic shut-downs and effectiveness of production cuts by major oil producing countries, such as Saudi Arabia, Russia and the U.S. Since this trough in early 2020, global oil prices increased later in 2020 and throughout 2021 primarily due to improved global oil demand and lagging global oil supply due to oil production discipline from publicly traded oil producers and OPEC+ countries.
-These supply/demand dynamics have continued in 2022 and have been exacerbated by the recent conflict between Russia and Ukraine and related sanctions on Russia, which decreased global fossil fuel supply even further.
-This has led to a significant increase in global oil prices to above \$100 per barrel.
-In response, several governments including the U.S. government under the Biden administration, have begun to release oil from the government controlled strategic reserves.
+These supply/demand dynamics have continued in 2022 and have been exacerbated by the recent conflict between Russia and Ukraine and related sanctions on Russia as well as actions taken by OPEC+ to adjust production levels, which are decreasing global fossil fuel supply even further.
+This led to a significant increase in global oil prices to above \$100 per barrel.
+In response, several governments, including the U.S. government under the Biden administration, have begun to release oil from the government controlled strategic reserves.